CISE Graduate Fellowships

 Computer Science — Robotics

 Steven graduated from Brown University with a Sc.B. in Computer Science in 2018.
 Prior to beginning his Ph.D. program, he worked as a software engineer at SingleStore and Google.
-He is currently a second-year Ph.D. student in Computer Science at The University of Texas at Austin.
+He is currently a third-year Ph.D. student in Computer Science at The University of Texas at Austin.
 He is generously funded by the NSF CSGrad4US program as one of its inaugural fellows and is currently researching high performance simulation for multi-agent reinforcement learning under the supervision of Dr. Peter Stone.
 Steven is proud to be a first-generation immigrant and college student.
 Outside of academia, Steven enjoys playing board games and soccer.

 Kaleen Shrestha, University of Southern California